-A successor to Arts-in-the-Park, RiverArtsFest celebrates its tenth year.
+A successor to Arts-in-the-Park, RiverArtsFest celebrates more than 10 years in downtown memphis.

-Located in the heart of the Historic South Main Arts District in Downtown Memphis, Tenn,, RiverArtsFest has successfully presented rich, cultural artistic diversity and talent from around the Mid-South and all 50 states, in what has become the longest-running fine arts festival in this region.
-The festival attracts an average of 30,000 visitors over the three days, and garners high praise with comments of “excellent examples of artistic creativity” and “great diversity in a high caliber of artists.”
+Located in Downtown Memphis, Tenn,, RiverArtsFest has successfully presented rich, cultural artistic diversity and talent from around the Mid-South and all 50 states, in what has become the longest-running fine arts festival in this region.
+The festival attracts thousands of visitors, and garners high praise with comments of “excellent examples of artistic creativity” and “great diversity in a high caliber of artists.”

 - A juried artist market featuring 190+ gallery quality artists in an open air setting

 - An invitational art show held off-site at Askew Nixon Ferguson Architects gallery

 - Live musical entertainment featuring 30+ acts across three stages

 - Live street performances daily throughout the festival grounds